 Yes.
-You will need to disable AP/Client isolation, also known as client isolation, on your router.
-Please refer to your router documentation to learn how to disable AP isolation.
+You will need to disable AP isolation, also known as client isolation, on your router.
+Refer to your router documentation to learn how to disable AP isolation.

-If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel or public network with AP/client isolation, you will be unable to set up your Chromecast.
+If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel, or public network with AP or client isolation, you will be unable to set up your Chromecast.

-If you are attempting to connect through a WiFi extender, please check your extender settings.
-You will need to disable AP isolation on your WiFi extender before setting up Chromecast to work with your WiFi network.
+If you are attempting to connect through a Wi-Fi extender, check your extender settings.
+You will need to disable AP isolation on your Wi-Fi extender before setting up Chromecast to work with your Wi-Fi network.